1601-mma2013/Checked/README.md

 1. **goals**
 	- Make user life easier, to find your things in more easy way.
-	- Find your things less than one minutes
+	- Manage user time well, find things less than one minutes
 	- Will not find important things in a mess

 2. Patterns in user and customer behaviors